v1cont/ydesk/README.md

-This is a simple desktop base on Fvwm3.
+This is a simple desktop based on Fvwm3.
 It includes a complex Fvwm3 configuration and several scripts for configuration and miscellaneous purposes.

 External software needed by Ydesk: